Cooper Rush: 2021

-Rush was named the starter for the Cowboys Week 8 game against the Minnesota Vikings after Prescott was out with a calf injury.
-It was Rush's first start since entering the NFL.
-He passed for 325 yards, 2 touchdowns, and an interception, and led a comeback drive that he ended by throwing a touchdown to Amari Cooper in the final minute of a 20–16 Dallas victory.
+Rush was named the starter for the Week 8 matchup against the Minnesota Vikings after Prescott was out with a calf injury.
+It was Rush's first NFL start.
+He threw for 325 yards, two touchdowns, and an interception, and led a comeback drive that ended with a passing touchdown to Amari Cooper in the final minute of the 20–16 road victory.

 2022

 On August 30, 2022, Rush was waived by the Cowboys and signed to the practice squad the next day.
-He was signed to the active roster on September 17, 2022, to be the starter following an injury to Dak Prescott.
-He made his first start of the season in Week 2 against the Cincinnati Bengals, where he threw for 235 yards and a touchdown in the 20–17 win.
+He was signed to the active roster on September 17 to be the starter following a thumb injury to Dak Prescott.
+Rush made his first start of the season during Week 2 against the Cincinnati Bengals, where he threw for 235 yards and a touchdown in the 20–17 victory.

-In his second start of the season against the New York Giants in Week 3, Rush threw for 225 yards and 1 touchdown in a 23–16 win.
-In Week 4 against the Washington Commanders, in his third straight start of the season, Rush completed 15 of 27 pass attempts for 223 yards, with 2 passing touchdowns, 0 interceptions and a passer rating of 107.5 in the 25–10 win.
-With the victory, Rush became the first quarterback in Dallas Cowboys history to win his first five starts.
-In Week 5 against the Los Angeles Rams, Rush completed 10 of 16 passes for 102 yards with zero touchdowns or interceptions, in a 22–10 win.
-This was Rush's 4th straight start and win during the season.
-After four starts in the season, Rush had the 5th highest QBR in the NFL at 66.9.
-In Week 6 against the Philadelphia Eagles, Rush completed 18 of 38 pass attempts for 181 yards with one touchdown and three interceptions in a 26–17 loss.
+In his second start of the season against the Giants in Week 3, Rush threw for 225 yards and a touchdown during a 23–16 road victory.
+In the next game against the Washington Commanders, in his third straight start of the season, Rush completed 15-of-27 passes for 223 yards and two touchdowns with a passer rating of 107.5 during the 25–10 victory.
+With the victory, Rush became the first quarterback in franchise history to win his first four starts.
+The following week against the Rams, Rush completed 10-of-16 passes for 102 yards in a 22–10 road victory.
+This was his fourth straight start and win during the season.
+After four starts in the season, Rush had the fifth highest QBR in the NFL at 66.9.
+During a Week 6 26–17 road loss to the Philadelphia Eagles, he completed 18-of-38 passes for 181 yards, a touchdown, and three interceptions.
 Rush returned to the backup role when Prescott returned in Week 7.

 2023

 On March 17, 2023, Rush re-signed with the Cowboys on a two-year contract worth $6 million.
+He appeared in seven games, completing 18 of 24 passes for 144 yards and an interception.